BlogInternal Communications Measurement

 We know that every company should track key internal communications metrics to ensure effective communication.
 But which internal communications metrics should they be tracking?

-Some of the most common email metrics are open rates, click-through rates, page views and engagement metrics.
-Maddy’s advice is to spend time understanding the metrics that your tools provide you with.
+Some of the most common email metrics are open rates, click-through rates, page views, and engagement metrics.
+Maddy’s advice is to spend time understanding the metrics that your tools provide.
 Depending on the system and specific metrics available, you need to shape your comms strategy to coincide with these.

 She cites the example of total opens and total clicks versus unique opens and unique clicks.
-“Total opens will look at the total number of opens that email received by the recipient across all devices, mobiles, desktop tablets, etc. and also includes any opens that occurred if that email was forwarded on to another recipient.
-Whereas unique opens and unique clicks, will only look at the first time that communication was opened and clicked.
+“Total opens will look at the total number of opens that the email received by the recipient across all devices, mobile, desktops, tablets, etc., and also includes any opens that occurred if that email was forwarded on to another recipient.
+Whereas unique opens and unique clicks will only look at the first time that communication was opened and clicked.
 It doesn’t track how many times that communication was opened amongst the various devices.

 “Both of these metrics tell you different data stories.
 Understanding the culture of your company is imperative when it comes to internal communications.
 For this reason, it is vital to identify which set of metrics you should be honing in on.”

-She also points out that depending on the organization and its internal tech stack systems, there are many factors that can affect adequate tracking communications.
+She also points out that, depending on the organization and its internal tech stack systems, many factors can affect adequate tracking and communications.

 Which Metrics Do Companies Track?